-The ai, bi, ci (i=0, 3) coefficients are empirically derived from nine observed TBs at each of the 3 channels for 3 pure surface types (two sea ice and one open water).
+The $a_i$ , $b_i$ , $c_i$ (i=0, 3) coefficients are empirically derived from nine observed TBs at each of the 3 channels for 3 pure surface types (two sea ice and one open water).
 These TBs, called tie-points, were originally derived for the SMMR sensor (Cavalieri et al., 1984).
 The tie-points were adjusted for subsequent sensors via intercalibration of the concentration/extent fields during sensor overlap periods to ensure consistency through the time series (Cavalieri et al., 1999).
 Tie-point adjustments are made via a linear regression analysis along with additional adjustments for open water tie-points.
-The tie-point adjustment procedure and tie-point values for all sensors through F13 SSM/I are provided in Cavalieri et al. (1999).
+The tiepoint adjustment procedure and tie-point values for all sensors through F13 SSM/I are provided in Cavalieri et al. (1999).
 Tie-points for F17 are described in Cavalieri et al. (2011).
+Tie points for AMSR-E and AMSR2 were derived by computing a linear regression between the AMSR versus F17 TBs and applying that relationship to the F17 tie points to derive AMSR tie points.
 See Table 5.